GeorgeBatch/TCGA-lung-histology-download/README.md

 https://gdc.cancer.gov/access-data/gdc-data-transfer-tool and add it to your PATH or into `/usr/local/bin` if you have this directory (it's usually already added to the PATH).
-I did not have any problems with it on Linux, however on Apple devices you can ran into "MacOS cannot verify app is free from malware" which can be solved as described here: https://gadgetstouse.com/blog/2021/04/08/fix-macos-cannot-verify-app-is-free-from-malware/
+I did not have any problems with it on Linux, however on Apple devices you can run into "MacOS cannot verify app is free from malware" which can be solved as described here: https://gadgetstouse.com/blog/2021/04/08/fix-macos-cannot-verify-app-is-free-from-malware/
 2. Clone this repository and `cd` into it.